mitarnik04/MicroUnit/README.md

 ## Assertions

-See [Full Documentation: Assertions](https://mitarnik04.github.io/MicroUnit/assertions) for a complete list of the available assertion methods and a more detailed explanation.
+See [Assertions](https://mitarnik04.github.io/MicroUnit/assertions) for a complete list of the available assertion methods and a more detailed explanation.

 ### Basic Assertions